Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/README.md

 ## Downloading and Installing A SQL Server on Windows Honeynet VM

 1. Next, we need to download Microsoft SQL Server onto the honeynet VM.
-An SQL server is a lucrative target for attackers due to it's data richness, widespread usage, known vulnerabilities, and many more reasons.
-If an attacker executes a port scan and realizes port 1433 is active, it's an indicator that a SQL server is running on the target IP machine.
+An SQL server is a lucrative target for attackers due to its data richness, widespread usage, known vulnerabilities, among other reasons.
+If an attacker executes a port scan and discovers port 1433 is active, it's an indicator that a SQL server is running on the target IP machine.
 After that, all it takes is for the attacker to banner grab to verify this, and suddenly a whole new realm is opened for the attacker.
 A worthwhile honeynet will include a SQL server running on it.
 Luckily we'll be able to use a free trial.

 Navigate to Google within the VM, and search for "MSSQL Server 2022 trial".
 Click this result: